 - Scheduling a meeting with the employee — separate from the performance review — to discuss the reason for the bonus.

-- Explaining how the amount of the payment was determined, and when the employee can expect to receive it.
-If you previously set metrics for the team member to achieve, and you tracked and discussed that person’s progress toward those goals throughout the year, this conversation will be straightforward — an affirmation of what you and your employee already understood.
+- Explaining how the amount of the payment was determined and when the employee can expect to receive it.
+If you previously set metrics for the team member to achieve, and you tracked and discussed that person’s progress toward those goals throughout the year, this conversation will be straightforward.
+It’s an affirmation of what you and your employee already understood.

 - Offering your sincere appreciation for the employee’s contributions.
-(Yes, a bonus check is nice, but so, too, are encouraging words from the boss.)
+(Yes, a bonus check is nice, but so are encouraging words from the boss.)

-3. Have a solid Plan B for a no-bonus situation
+3. Have a solid Plan B when employee bonuses aren’t an option

-If, at this time, your business is unable to award year-end bonuses to all (or any) team members, or even create a formal bonus program moving forward, there are alternative rewards to consider.
+If, at this time, your business is unable to award year-end bonuses to all (or any) team members, there are alternative rewards to consider.

-Whatever you decide to do, be sure your employees know what to expect.
-Always be transparent and timely in your communication about whether or not the company will be awarding bonuses — and how those bonuses are decided.
+Whatever you decide to do regarding employee bonuses, be sure your staff members know what to expect.
+Be transparent and timely in your communication about whether or not the company will be awarding them — and how they are decided.
 And while compensation is always important for recruiting and retaining skilled talent, it isn’t the only factor.
-One of the best rewards you can provide to your staff is creating a work environment where they feel valued throughout the year.
+One of the best rewards you can give your staff is support and appreciation throughout the year.